Running Coworking Business in Asia: MY WORKSPACE Experience

 If you consider running a coworking business together with a hotel or hospitality business you can think of rendering co-living services.
 The concept of co-living is rather popular in Korea, so I think this is going to be successful.

-Please mind that depending on the area you are going to do business at, the ratio of coworking and co-living will be different.
+Please mind that depending on the area you are going to do business in, the ratio of coworking and co-living will be different.

 It's obvious for operators like me that the longer tenants stay at the space, the more things we can sell them.
 If I have stores in the same building I can sell snacks, office tools, scissors, paper, whatever people need all the time.
 It's an extra sales opportunity.